NVIDIA-RTX/NVIGI-Core/docs/Architecture.md

 # Architecture

 NVIGI stands for NVIDIA In-Game Inferencing.
-It is a plugin manager that provides a simple way to obtain **typed and versioned** C style interfaces which can implement range of arbitrary algorithms and features.
+It is a plugin manager that provides a simple way to obtain **typed and versioned** C style interfaces which can implement a range of arbitrary algorithms and features.

 Here are some key points about NVIGI: